ipasimulator/ipasim/docs/llvm.md

 ## Microsoft patches

-Then, Microsoft patches from `deps/WinObjC/contrib/clang` (0001-0019) and `deps/WinObjC/contrib/llvm` (0001-0005) were applied to Clang and LLVM, respectively, using `git am`.
+Then, Microsoft patches 0009-0019 from `deps/WinObjC/contrib/clang` were applied to Clang using `git am`.
-They are applied in branches named `microsoft` which are based on `release_60`.
+They are applied in branch `microsoft` which is based on `google/stable` (that's some time after `release_60`, where patches prior to 0009 have been already applied by Microsoft).
-Then, branches named `port` were created based on them.
+In LLVM, there were no patches to apply, but branch `microsoft` was created nevertheless, based on `stable`, for consistency.
+**TODO: Maybe base it on [`RELEASE_601` tag](http://llvm.org/viewvc/llvm-project/llvm/tags/RELEASE_601/final/), instead of `stable` branch.**

+> There are also old branches named `port`, not currently used.
+> Before using them again (if changing something in LLVM or Clang), delete them first.

 ## Building